Tomáš Križan

 Biography

-Founder and CEO of the Czech-Slovak Institute of Oriental Studies.
-Built CSIORS from the ground up into a data-driven research institute with field operations in Syria, Nigeria, and Ethiopia, and published analysis across the Middle East, North Africa, and the Horn of Africa.
-Personally designed and deployed the institute's anonymous field survey network and early warning system infrastructure.
-His own research focuses on the integration of Syrian refugees in Turkey, radicalization processes, and the intersection of migration with food security.
-Leads the institute's strategic partnerships, including the collaboration with BRIDGE Research & Innovation in Addis Ababa.
+Founder and Executive Director of the Czech-Slovak Institute of Oriental Studies.
+Built CSIORS into a data-driven research institute combining a qualitative field network with partner research across Syria, Nigeria, and Ethiopia, in collaboration with BRIDGE Research & Innovation in Addis Ababa.
+Designed and deployed the institute's anonymous field survey network and early-warning system.
+His research focuses on the integration of Syrian refugees in Turkey and the intersection of migration with food security.
 Author of multiple policy analyses on refugee integration and field conditions in Lebanon, Syria, and Turkey.

 Publications 8